paulbricman/secondbrain/_notes/_buffer.md

 Tools as body, equal footing, phenomenological transparency Quantified self, neuroimaging as physical introspection in function Memory is like a manuscript
-Neural activity is like airflow
-Location on neural manifold during emulation crucial
+Neural activity is like airflow, pressure and vector field Location on neural manifold during emulation crucial

 Semantic clustering of book paragraphs for necronimicon